radwakhaled204/alx_final_pro/README.md

 ### Common Issues
 1. **"Class not found" errors:** Ensure you run `composer dump-autoload` after adding new classes.
 2. **Migrations fail:** Double-check your database credentials in the `.env` file.

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).